-When my husband and I were newly married, we didn’t have much money, but it didn’t matter because our favorite thing to do was just spend time together.
+When my husband and I were newly married, we didn’t have much disposable income, but it didn’t matter because our favorite thing to do was just spend time together (and still is!).
 Of course, life and kids happened and while it is wonderful, it does make it a little tougher to spend quality time alone.

 Experts say that weekly date nights help couples have more intimate and lasting relationships.
 I’m lucky to have a romantic and adventurous husband (he’s Italian) who helps break the “dinner and a movie” routine and try new things.